revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 - Docker
 - REST API
 - Redis
-- Postman
+- Postman (for asynchronous transcription)
+- Websockets (for live transcription)

 ### Remarks
 We recommend using the On Prem solution with an Intel architecture.

+# Obtaining a Rev AI Access Token
+Go to the [Rev AI](https://rev.ai) website and create an account.
+Once logged in, nagivate to the `Access Token` section on the side bar and generate a new token.
+<span style="color: red;">Please store this token in a safe location, as you will need it to run the on prem containers</span>.
+You can also regenerate a new token and delete the old token via the website if you were to lose your token.

-# Downloading the Image
+# Downloading Images

-The images are under the public Docker Hub repository, `revdotcom/revai-onprem`.
+The images are under the public Docker Hub repository `revdotcom/reverb-self-hosted`.

 ```
-$ docker pull revdotcom/revai-onprem:<TAG_VERSION>
+$ docker pull revdotcom/reverb-self-hosted:<TAG_VERSION>
 ```

 ## Available Tags

-The On Prem deployment is split into two images: `Workers` and `Gateway`.
+The On Prem deployment is split into multiple images: `Gateway`, `Workers`, and `Streaming`.
-As of this documentation, the following tags are the latest available tags:
+The latest images are taged with `latest`, i.e.:
-- open-gateway-3.15.0
+- `open-gateway-latest`
-- open-workers-3.21.0
+- `open-workers-latest` and `open-en-workers-latest`
-- open-en-workers-3.21.0
+- `open-streaming-latest`

+For asynchronous transcription, only `Gateway` and `Workers` images are needed.
+For live transcription, only `Gateway` and `Streaming` images are needed.

-If you encounter any issues when downloading please reach out to our team by email at `support@rev.ai`.
+If you encounter any issues when downloading please reach out to our team by email at [support@rev.ai](mailto:support@rev.ai).

 # Environment Variables
 ## Gateway Environment Variables